Tak-Iwamoto/rusty-gql/docs/src/directory_structure.md

 GraphQL schema files are located under `schema/**`.

-We can place multiple GraphQL files.
+We can also place multiple GraphQL files.

 For example, like this.